Enhancing Energy Security with Smart Prepaid Gas Meters

 Senior Energy Specialist, Energy Sector Office, Sectors Group, Asian Development Bank

 Atsumasa Sakai is primarily responsible for spearheading emerging technologies and best practices in the energy sector.
 He led the development of Mongolia's first utility-scale battery station project and collaborative initiatives for regional smart grid integration among Central Asian countries.
-He currently directs pioneering studies, including Carbon Capture and Storage (CCS).
+He currently directs pioneering studies, including Carbon Capture, Utilization, and Storage (CCUS).
 Prior to joining ADB, he gained valuable experience working with the World Bank and a prominent Japanese power utility.

 Asian Development Bank (ADB)